ericdfournier/carb_elec/data/building_permits/README.md

 2. Permit data included a project description
 3. Permit data included an address, APN, or coordinates

 Overall, 162 municipalities were checked for publicly available building permit data.
-Fifty-six municipalities met all of the aforementioned requirements (see table 1.).
+56 municipalities met all of the aforementioned requirements (see table 1.).
 Nintey-four municipalities had building permit data but did not meet our requirements.
 Their data was either not possible to download (there was no “download” button), the query system required specific entries (only searchable by address, APN, complete permit number), the query system required an account, or there was an error downloading the records.
 Lastly, twenty-five out of the nintey-four municipalities only had their building permit data available in PDF format.
 These municipalities are not included in our sample.
 Twelve municipalities did not have any type of permit data available on line.

 There are multiple raw data files that were collected for some municipalities because there may have been different permit record types that had information on panel upgrades (ex. electrical permits and PV permits).
 Each raw CSV source file represents a permit record type for that municipality.
 Any given permit can only be one permit record type.
 This means that a Residential Solar permit cannot also be a Residential Electricity permit.
 It may happen that a particular project has multiple related permits, but the scope of work for each permit will be different.
 All of the raw datafiles have been named with either the “City_” or “County_” prefix following by the name of the municipality, and then a way to denote what type of permits are in that file.
 The following abbreviations were utilized to codify data files: